ricamgar/Dagger2Codelab/README.md

 Scopes in Dagger2 is the mechanism to keep single instances of classes as long as their scope exist.

-In this section we will create the scope ``@ActivityScope`` to create instances which will live as long as the Application object.
-This Scope is similar to use the `@Singleton`` annotation.
+In this section we will create the scope ``@ApplicationScope`` to create instances which will live as long as the Application object.
+This Scope is similar to use the ``@Singleton`` annotation.

 We will extend the scopes mechanism on Part 5.